Homotheties and topology of tangent sphere bundles: Abstract

 \section{Abstract}

-We prove a Theorem on homotheties between two given tangent sphere bundles $S_rM$ of a Riemannian manifold $M,g$, assuming different variable radius functions $r$ and weighted Sasaki metrics induced by the conformal class of $g$.
-Then recalling results on the associated almost complex and symplectic structures on the manifold $TM$, generalizing the well-known structure of Sasaki by admitting weights and connections with torsion, we compute the Chern and Stiefel-Whitney characteristic classes of the manifolds $TM$ and $S_rM$ for $r$ constant.
+We prove a Theorem on homotheties between two given tangent sphere bundles $S_rM$ of a Riemannian manifold $M,g$ of $\dim\geq3$, assuming different variable radius functions $r$ and weighted Sasaki metrics induced by the conformal class of $g$.
+New examples are shown of manifolds with constant positive or with constant negative scalar curvature which are not Einstein.
+Recalling results on the associated almost complex structure $I^G$ and symplectic structure $\omega^G$ on the manifold $TM$, generalizing the well-known structure of Sasaki by admitting weights and connections with torsion, we compute the Chern and the Stiefel-Whitney characteristic classes of the \textit{manifolds} $TM$ and $S_rM$.

 tangent sphere bundle, isometry, characteristic classes.

 Primary: 55R25; Secondary: 53A30, 53C07, 53C17, 57R20

 The author acknowledges the support of Funda\c{c}\~{a}o Ci\^{e}ncia e Tecnologia, Portugal, Centro de Investiga\c c\~ao em Matem\'atica e Aplica\c c\~oes da Universidade de \'Evora (CIMA-UE) and the sabbatical grant SFRH/BSAB/895/2009.